 Over the past two decades, Pediatric Growth and Nutrition Branch (PGNB) researchers have focused on finding alternatives to conventional therapy (vitamin D analogs and calcium supplementation) for the treatment of chronic hypoparathyroidism.
 This pioneering work has demonstrated that parathyroid hormone (PTH) replacement therapy by injections or given by an insulin pump provides excellent metabolic control while avoiding the risks to the kidney usually associated with conventional therapy.

 One of the Institute’s key goals is to ensure that the growing understanding of the endocrinology of hypoparathyroidism coordinates with its ability to translate this knowledge into application.
 For example:

 The basic and clinical endocrine research facilities at the NIH are among the most extensive and highly regarded in the world.
-The NICHD plays a leading role in hypoparathyroidism research, mainly through its branches working in areas relating to endocrinology.
+The NICHD plays a leading role in endocrinology research, which also has substantially enhanced our understanding of hypoparathyroidism.